Skadovsk: Tourism

 Skadovsk is a tourist destination for people in Ukraine, Russia, Belarus, and Poland.
 It is located on the Dazharylhach Bay across from Dzharylhach Island.

 In 2009, leading up to the Ukrainian presidential election, organizers of the Black Sea Games in Skadovsk presented Prime Minister Yulia Tymoshenko with a Bengal albino tigress named Tiger-Yulia.
 Tymoshenko eventually lost the elections.

 Transport

 The city has a small port with a few piers.
 Additionally there are more piers located in the village of Khorly in the eastern portion of the Dzharylhach Bay.
 However, the piers of Khorly are not in an operational condition.
 The port of Skadovsk also administers a smaller port in Henichesk, located by the Sea of Azov.

+Demographics

+Distribution of the population by ethnic groups according to the 2001 Ukrainian census: